Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/06-Testing-RESTful-Routes/README.md

 ## Activity: You Try!

-Remember the first draft of your `get_compliments()` function from your Horoscope app?
+Remember the first draft of your `get_compliments()` function from the Compliments app?

 ```python
 compliments = ['coolio', 'smashing', 'neato', 'fantabulous']